Act 1978

-Act 1978 is a 2020 Kannada-language social thriller film directed by Manjunatha Somakeshava Reddy (Mansore) and produced by Devaraj R This was the first Kannada film to be released in theatres after the COVID-19 pandemic.
+Act 1978 is a 2020 Kannada-language social thriller film directed by Manjunatha Somakeshava Reddy (Mansore) and starring Yagna Shetty.
+This was the first Kannada film to be released in theatres after the COVID-19 pandemic.

 Plot

 Geetha, a pregnant widow, goes to a government office as part of her long and continuous ordeal to get money already sanctioned by the government, but kept on the backburner by officials of the concerned department.
 Tired of being asked for bribes, Geetha takes the violent route to get her due.
 The movie plays out like a game of chess.
 What seems to be a normal day of bureaucracy and corruption goes awry when she lands up with a bomb strapped to her stomach.